nkdAgility/NKDAgility.com/site/content/resources/blog/2023/2023-06-29-alpha-to-beta-the-urgent-call-for-agile-organisational-transformation/index.md

 resourceType: blog
 slug: alpha-to-beta-the-urgent-call-for-agile-organisational-transformation
 aliases:
   - /blog/alpha-to-beta-the-urgent-call-for-agile-organisational-transformation
 tags:
   - featured
   - homepage
 categories:
   - organisational-change
-coverImage: 1686217267121-1-1-1.jpg
+preview: 1686217267121-1-1-1.jpg
 ---

 As we progress deeper into the dynamic landscape of the 21st century, our long-established organisations, born of the Industrial Age and infused with a DNA of strict command and control, stand on shaky ground.
 These organisations strut with command-and-control bravado, erecting clear hierarchies in their stable inert markets where bureaucracy reigns supreme.
 However, they are feeling the tremors of a rapidly evolving, technologically charged dynamic markets and are plagued by sluggish responses and missed opportunities, which are their Achilles heel in these new fast-paced markets.
 Not since the 1970s has the classic hierarchical model, rooted in the stagnant waters of stable markets, been a viable proposition for companies seeking to thrive in an era of unprecedented change and unpredictability.
 Clearly, we cannot continue to coat deep-seated hierarchical practices with a thin veneer of modern innovation and expect sustainable transformation.